Singapore to start Phase 3 of COVID-19 reopening on Dec 28

 “Each of us needs to play our part.
 By all means make use of the higher limits and reconnect with friends and family, but please do not abandon your mindset of watchfulness and caution,” Mr Lee said.

-“This is absolutely not the time to relax and let our guard down or to hold a big party, imagining that the problem is gone.”
+“This is absolutely not the time to relax and let our guard down or to hold a big party, imagining that the problem is has disappeared.”

 Mr Lee said that progressing from Phase 2 to Phase 3 is a “calibrated, careful move”, and the Government is easing restrictions in a controlled way to keep the COVID-19 situation stable.
 He urged everyone to continue to cooperate with the authorities, and comply with the rules and restrictions in Phase 3.